-A return visit to Parc Omega, near Montebello, Quebec, had been on our radar for a while now.
+A visit to Parc Omega in winter, had been on our radar for a while now.
 We had thoroughly enjoyed our first visit there during the summer of 2013.

 This time, we set out to explore Parc Omega in winter!

 We were recently invited to visit Parc Omega, in Quebec’s Outaouais Region, as the guests of Serge Lussier, Parc Omega’s Directeur technique & Porte-parole.

 There is no better guide at a wildlife park than an animal expert, and zoologist, like Serge.
 Serge knows his animals, and he knows what’s best for his animals.

 Serge’s qualifications are extensive, covering 36 years in the field of zoology.

 The animals, and Parc Omega, are lucky to have Serge.